DontBelieveTheByte/dontbelievethebyte.github.com/index.md

 ---
 {% include JB/setup %}

-My name is J-F, I'm a problem solver and I also enjoy creating things.
+My name is Jean-Francois, I also enjoy all the things related to software and technology.

-Like most programmers, I can pick up any language if I need to.

 So far, I've dabble into a few things such as :